eternalBackPain/Portfolio/README.md

+# Portfolio website using Nextra (markdown focused website including react components)

+Ideas to play around with:
+- have a ball that bounces around when you click it (the O in John)
+- have a three.js animation as a little logo
+- fox colour palette
+- keep it simple

 # Portfolio Starter Kit

 This portfolio is built with **Next.js** and a library called [Nextra](https://nextra.vercel.app/).
 It allows you to write Markdown and focus on the _content_ of your portfolio.
 This starter includes: